Bernhard Hantzsch: Career

-Later years
+Death and legacy

 Suffering from the hardship of his travels, and having eaten polar bear, Hantzsch died of trichinosis on Baffin Island in 1911.
 His Inuit companions buried him on the shores of Foxe Basin.

-Legacy

 In 1913, his family established the Bernhard Hantzsch Foundation to assist North Polar region exploration.

 Hantzsch's Baffin Island zoological collections are located at the Royal Zoological Museum of Berlin.
 His Saxon ornithology collection and Labrador zoological-anthropological collections are located at the Zoological Anthropological Museum of Dresden.
 The Slavonian egg collection is located at the Dresden Heimatkundliche Schulmuseum.

 Hantzsch Island, on the southern tip of Baffin Island, and Hantzsch River on Baffin Island are named in his honor.

 Dresden's Hantzschstraße is named after Hantzsch and his brother Viktor.

 Hantzsch was an influence on the British Arctic explorer Pen Hadow, who, after finding and reading a copy of Hantzsch's translated diaries in the Royal Geographical Society library, decided to complete Hantzsch's trip.